Liberal Democrats (UK): Nick Clegg and coalition with the Conservatives (2007–2015)

 In December 2007, Nick Clegg narrowly beat Chris Huhne to take the party's leadership.
 Clegg's reshuffle of the leadership team was seen by many as a shift to the right; under Clegg, the party moved away from the social democratic focus it displayed previously.
 It rebranded itself as a party that would cut rather than raise taxes and dropped its hard pro-EU position.
 In the 2008 local elections it gained 34 seats, beating Labour in terms of vote share.
 The following year, the party was damaged by the expenses scandal as several Lib Dem MPs and peers were found to have misused their expenses; Campbell for example was revealed to have claimed nearly £10,000 in expenses for luxury home furnishings.
 In the build-up to the 2010 general election, Clegg took part in the UK's first televised party leaders debate; he was generally considered to have performed well, with pundits referring to an ensuing "Cleggmania".

 In the election, the Lib Dems secured 23% of the vote and 57 seats; the Conservatives were the largest party but lacked a majority.
 The Conservatives and Lib Dems formed a coalition government, with Clegg becoming Deputy Prime Minister.
 Four other Lib Dems—Cable, Huhne, Danny Alexander, and David Laws—entered the coalition Cabinet.
 Of the 57 Liberal Democrat MPs, only two refused to support the Conservative Coalition agreement, with former party leader Charles Kennedy and Manchester Withington MP John Leech both rebelling against.
 Many Lib Dems opposed the move, with some favouring a coalition deal with Labour.
-As part of the coalition agreement, the Conservatives agreed to Lib Dem demands to introduce elected health boards, put forward a Fixed Term Parliament Bill, and end income tax for those earning less than £10,000 a year.
+As part of the coalition agreement, the Conservatives agreed to Lib Dem demands to introduce elected health boards, put forward a Fixed Term Parliament Bill, and ended income tax for those earning less than £10,000 a year.
 The Conservatives also agreed to shelve their plans to replace the Human Rights Act 1998 with a proposed British Bill of Rights.
 The Conservatives refused to agree to Lib Dem demands for a referendum on proportional representation, instead offering a referendum on a switch from first-past-the-post to the Alternative Vote system.
 The coalition introduced an emergency budget to attack the fiscal deficit.